HUMN 7045 Theories of the Social

 Coordinator Sky Hugman Opens in new window

-Description This unit examines the notions that humans are intrinsically social beings who are at once products of and producers of their own circumstances.
-By providing an overview and critical engagement with a wide array of social theories, the unit explores key aspects of human society including structure and agency; knowledge and power relations; culture and identity; class, economy and consumption; self, society and the public sphere; social change and social justice.
+Description This subject examines the notions that humans are intrinsically social beings who are at once products of and producers of their own circumstances.
+By providing an overview and critical engagement with a wide array of social theories, the subject explores key aspects of human society including structure and agency; knowledge and power relations; culture and identity; class, economy and consumption; self, society and the public sphere; social change and social justice.
 Students consider the social, political and discursive processes through which theories are made and applied, and how theories may both limit and create possibilities for research and practice.
-Throughout the unit students will be encouraged to use critical social theory to not only expose and analyse social systems but also to engage in reflection about how theoretical perspectives can inform practices of change.
+Throughout the subject students will be encouraged to use critical social theory to not only expose and analyse social systems but also to engage in reflection about how theoretical perspectives can inform practices of change.

 School Social Sciences